Deactivating Psychology Today & Moving Forward

 Since there are so many search options as well as the good ‘ole fashioned’ word-of-mouth, I will just hope that my reputation precedes me, work to create a professional network, and think creatively about ways that trans and gender nonbinary clients can find ways to connect to myself and other clinicians who are affirming and trans competent.

 What’s the saying?
 Something about the road less traveled?
-As clinicians, I believe it is our responsibility to decolonize therapy and move our care toward social liberation.
+As clinicians, I believe it is our responsibility to decolonize therapy while also focusing on restorative justice and shifting our care toward social liberation.
 Let’s take the less traveled path together!

 Further Resources: UPDATED 12-26-20 - In addition to the resources mentioned above, please see below for recommendations related to antiracism, social justice, liberation, and/or decolonizing therapy content/focus.
 This includes resources such as the following: